 Qualitative-Reconstructive Social Research on Lived Experiences of UBI Recipients

 The UBI-lived Research Network is an international & interdisciplinary network of scientists working on different aspects of the lived experiences of people who have received a Universal Basic Income (UBI),^1] or at least a regular cash payment of a substantial amount, without having to meet conditions regarding their behavior (in the past, present, or future).2 Our network also focuses on the lived experiences of people without UBI, insofar as these are informative for an understanding of UBI.

 We explore these experiences and the associated life practice with qualitative-reconstructive methodological approaches based on rich qualitative data.
 Such research promotes unbiased appreciation of the specificity of real cases and their actual life circumstances.3

 Why do we think this is a worthwhile endeavor?

-In recent years, interest in empirically testing the idea of a UBI has grown rapidly in a number of countries around the world, and it seems to be increasingly spreading into politics.
+In recent years, interest in empirically testing the idea of a UBI has grown rapidly in numerous countries around the world, and it seems to be increasingly spreading into politics.
 As in the 1960s and 1970s, when the historically first basic income experiments were conducted in the U.S. & Canada on a remarkably large scale, today’s trials are dominated by a scientific approach that relies primarily on statistical data.
 This includes that it is sometimes supplemented by a few case stories.
 However, they rarely meet the requirements of professional case-reconstructionist research.
 The naturalistic data of cases are rather analyzed “quick and dirty,” often using the simplistic approach of “qualitative content analysis,” which tends to look at the content, for example, of utterances in too much isolation and does not make sufficient effort to reconstruct utterances as part of a specific sequential communication practice (as a structural analysis would do).
-Statistical approaches, of course, can make valuable contributions for obvious reasons, but too many people believe that they represent the “gold-standard of scientific evidence”.4 This is especially true for so-called “randomized controlled trials” (RCTs), which are very common today.5 From a professional, epistemological perspective, however, this is a naive superelevation and exaggeration, a mystification of the meaning of numbers in social science research.
+Statistical approaches, of course, can make valuable contributions for obvious reasons, but too many people believe that they represent the “gold standard of scientific evidence”.4 This is especially true for so-called “randomized controlled trials” (RCTs), which are very common today.5 From a professional, epistemological perspective, however, we think this is a naive superelevation and exaggeration, a mystification of the meaning of numbers in social science research.